cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

 "geometryEndpoint" : "http://host.docker.internal:48888/kingslynnEPSG27700",
 "ceaEndpoint": "http://host.docker.internal:48888/cea"}
 ```
-In the above request example, the CEA Agent will be querying geometry and usage from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
+In the above request example, the CEA Agent will be querying building geometry from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
+All the other inputs for CEA will be queried from the default endpoints within stack as specified in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
 The CEA triples will be instantiated, with no graph reference, in the Blazegraph where ```http://host.docker.internal:48888/cea``` is pointed to.

 Example request:
 ```